Xalalau/Zombie-Survival-v1.11-Fix/README.md

     * Fixed some cvars were still not being applied after changed
     * Fixed chemzombie not spawning with his green particles
     * Fixed player redeeming with chemzombie particlex
+    * Fixed all the remaining zombies damage detection

 Changes from v1.11 Fix 1 -> v1.11 Fix 2
     * Added support for votemap addons